youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/decode_target.md

 EGLContext held current.
 This may be useful if your SbDecodeTarget creation code needs to execute GLES commands like, for example, glGenTextures().

-The primary usage is likely to be the the SbPlayer implementation on some platforms.
+The primary usage is likely to be the SbPlayer implementation on some platforms.

 ## SbDecodeTarget Example